YaoChengLab/StomaVision/TRAIN.md

 - `data/{custom_data}.yaml`: a YAML file defining the location of datasets and labels.
 - `cfg/{custom_model}.yaml`: a YAML file defining the model structure and class number.
-- `hyp/{custom_hypterparamaters}.yaml`: a YAML file defining training hyper-parameters.
+- `hyp/{custom_hyperparameters}.yaml`: a YAML file defining training hyper-parameters.

 You can use the [predefined data files](data) provided if you downloaded our [preprocessed dataset](#preprocessed-dataset), or define a new one for yourself.

 > **NOTE**
-> Your probabaly don't want to change `cfg` as it defines the network architecture.
+> Your probably don't want to change `cfg` as it defines the network architecture.
 However, remember to update the class number to meet your application.

 ## Step 5: Download the pre-trained model (optional for transfer learning)

-You can train a customised model based on pre-trained models to benefit from transferring knowledge from the established models.
+You can train a customized model based on pre-trained models to benefit from transferring knowledge from the established models.

 - [`yolov7-seg.pt`](https://github.com/WongKinYiu/yolov7/releases/download/v0.1/yolov7-seg.pt)
 - [`yolov7x-seg.pt`](https://github.com/WongKinYiu/yolov7/releases/download/v0.1/yolov7x-seg.pt)